Amechi101/concepteur-market-app/docs/Project-Spec-v1.md

 - **Designer Area**:

 Area, you will see a listing of designers populate.
-From this `Area` users can select and view important data stats and brief summary about the designer.
+From this `Area` users can select and view important data stats and brief summary about the designer. the two main stats that will be used for launch that will be gathered by the algorithm are:

+- Displaying gathered data to see the percentage of the types of clothing a designer sells, for example

+(Designer 1: 45% jeans, 10% accessories, etc),

+(Designer 2: 30% Jeans, 50% Shoes, 20% Tops)

+- Displaying gathered data to see the percentage of the types of clothing a designer sells at different boutiques, for example:

+(Designer 1 at Boutique 1: 45% Jeans, 10% Accessories, 25% Dresses, 20% Tops), (Designer 1 at Boutique 2: 30% Jeans, 50% Shoes, 20% Tops),

+(Designer 2 at Boutique 1: 45% Tops, 10% accessories, 25% Dresses, 20% Tops), (Designer 2 at Boutique: 30% Dresses, 50% Tops, 20% Jeans)

 - **User Area**: